-• Ensure proper decontamination has occurred.
+- Ensure proper decontamination has occurred.
 Remove patient's clothing.
-Be cautious of any off-gassing of chemical from under the clothing that may occur in this process.
+Be cautious of any off-gassing of chemical from under the clothing that may occur in this process. - Follow recommendations from the manufacturer SDS within scope of practice protocols. - Any questions or concerns Contact Medical Control.